 • Expulsion from school

 Another prudential reason for not cheating is that it stifles the development of the cheater’s own potential.
-Cheaters often cheat themselves out of their own possibilities.
+Cheaters cheat themselves out of their own possibilities.
 Oscar Lavant once observed: " It's not what you are, it's what you don't become."
-That's dead right.
+He's dead right.
 But cheating also involves what you are.
 Or, put another way, it defines what you really are.
 As Emerson noted; "As a man chooses, so is he."

 We see, then, that there are solid practical reasons not to cheat.

 Here is still another consideration.
 Ethical persons only choose an action if it would be okay for everyone in similar circumstances to do the same.
 Apply that to cheating.
 Imagine everyone cheating everyone.
 That would be disastrous.
 So, using the above standard, cheating is not okay.
 Imagine a physician who cheated their way through medical school now faced with saving someone from a potentially deadly disease they knew nothing about.
-How about architects who cheated their way through the instruction about how to build structures that won't collapse?
+How about architects who cheated their way through the instruction regarding how to build structures that won't collapse?
 Each of us repeatedly benefit from others who did not and do not cheat.
-We might even depend upon that with our very lives. .
+We might even depend upon that with our very lives.

 Summary

-We’ve seen there are two kinds of reasons not to cheat.
+We’ve seen there are two general kinds of reasons not to cheat.
 The first involves looking out for number one.
-In other words, being prudent.The second involves right and wrong.
-The combined force of both reasons suggests cheating is a bad idea.
-The trouble is, cheating can and does pay off.
-In fact, it can pay off handsomely, IF you don't get caught; or if you value your own honor and integrity.
+In other words, being prudent.The second involves simply doing the right thing.
+The combined force of both these kinds of reasons suggests cheating is a bad idea.

 (This is an edited version of something originally written in 2009.)